-The Group's key function holders report directly to the executive management team of the participating undertaking and meet with executive management whenever deemed necessary.
-They may also meet with the Board of Directors of the participating undertaking as needed.
+CCR's key function holders report directly to CCR's Chief Executive Officer and meet with him whenever deemed necessary.
+They may also meet with the Board of Directors as needed.

 The current committee structure also allows any necessary exchanges to take place with the Board of Directors and its Audit, Accounts and Risks Committee.